UPDATE: Wednesday, Nov. 6, 2019, 3:20 p.m.: Discount retailers. Luxury department stores. Children’s stores. Home goods giants.

 In New York, the retail market has been in the midst of a correction for some time.

-In the third quarter, average Manhattan asking rents dropped 5.7 percent year over year to $756 per square foot, according to CBRE.
+In the third quarter, average Manhattan asking rents in 16 major retail corridors, from the Upper West Side to Downtown, dropped 5.7 percent year over year to $756 per square foot, according to CBRE.
 That came on the heels of a 4.5 percent decline the prior quarter.
 Rents along retail corridors like upper Madison Avenue (16.9 percent drop) and Broadway in Soho (14.9 percent drop) suffered the most.

 The rental plunges come as parts of the city are seeing swaths of empty storefronts.